CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Superteam wheels are popular in Asian countries like Malaysia, the Philippines, Thailand, Singapore, etc.

-I found a few SGS certificates on their website, but these were from 2015.
-So I contacted their customer support and asked for more details about their certifications.
+I found a few SGS certificates on their website, which were from 2015.
+So I contacted their customer support and asked for more details.

 Unfortunately, their reply was not precise.
 They answered they have UCI approval.
 That’s true, but only one of their wheelsets is UCI-approved:

-I got no other comment from them on the SGS or other certification.
+I got no other comment from them on the SGS or other certifications.

 Who Are Superteam Wheels For?

-Superteam wheels are perfect for people with a limited budget, beginners, or advanced riders who look for a pair of affordable carbon wheels.
+Superteam wheels are perfect for people with a limited budget, beginners, or advanced riders looking for affordable carbon wheels.
 Their price starts at around $350 and increases depending on the model.